 Vaccines designed to be administered after a cancer diagnosis to boost the immune system are also under study.
 The Anal Cancer Foundation is currently supporting research studying vaccine-based immunotherapy treatments for patients with recurrent HPV-related cancers.
 The goals of this research are to identify targets on HPV-related cancers, including anal cancer, and to activate and train specific immune cells to selectively attack these targets on the cancer cells.

-Another avenue of immunotherapy research is looking at specialized creams to treat anal neoplasia (AIN)/genital warts.
+Another avenue of immunotherapy research is looking at specialised creams to treat anal neoplasia (AIN)/genital warts.
 One such cream is called imiquimod, which works by boosting the body’s immune response against the wart or area of AIN.

 This is an early area of research, and these are just some of the immunotherapy studies that are ongoing.